DaFuqs/LootCrates/README.md

 LootTableSeed             | long          | Seed for generating the loot table.
 0 or omitted uses a random seed.
 Setting a seed means that the generated loot will always be the same
 ReplenishTimeTicks        | long          | When the crate is accessed it will take that many ticks until new loot can be generated.
 Setting the value to <= 0 results in generating the content just once - at the time of the first opening.
 Locked                    | boolean       | When true a key with matching rarity will be required to unlock the crate and access it's contents
+Trapped                   | boolean       | When true the crate will output a redstone signal when opened, similar to a Trapped Chest
 DoNotConsumeKeyOnUnlock   | boolean       | When true opening a locked crate will not consume the key.
 OncePerPlayer             | boolean       | When true every player can only use the crate once to generate loot.
 "ReplenishTimeTicks" has to be set to >0.
 Inventory                 | list of items | Analog vanilla shulker chests.
 Defines the items stored in the crate.
 Can be used to define items that are always present in a crate at first opening. (chest crates can have this set, too.
 They just don't set it when broken, because they are meant to be unbreakable outside creative)